rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: SVD decomposes a matrix into three matrices: U, Σ, and V, where Σ contains the singular values representing the importance of each dimension.

+**Cost Function**: The cost function used is the Frobenius norm of the difference between the original matrix and the product of the decomposed matrices.

 **Example**: Reducing the dimensionality of a user-item interaction matrix to identify latent factors in user behavior.
 SVD can help uncover hidden patterns in user interactions, such as common attack vectors or preferences.

 ##### Non-Negative Matrix Factorization (NMF)
 **When to Use**: Use NMF when you need a parts-based representation of the data, especially when the data is non-negative.

 **How It Works**: NMF decomposes the original matrix into two lower-dimensional matrices with non-negative elements, making the components easier to interpret.

+**Cost Function**: The cost function used is the Frobenius norm of the difference between the original matrix and the product of the decomposed matrices, constrained to non-negative elements.

 **Example**: Analyzing the frequency of different types of cyber attacks in various regions.
 NMF can help identify common attack patterns and their prevalence across different locations.